Do you have a legal ground for processing personal data? You need one under the GDPR

 These conditions are all equally valid and organisations should assess which of these grounds are most appropriate for different processing activities and then fulfil any further requirements the GDPR sets out for these conditions (GDPR Article 5).

 Processing activities that fall under performance of a contract, legal obligation, vital interests and public task may be fairly straight-forward to identify.
-The key for many will be assessing whether Consent or Legitimate Interests will be most appropriate for specific processing of personal information.
+The key for many is in assessing whether Consent or Legitimate Interests will be most appropriate for specific processing of personal information.

 CONSENT as a legal ground for processing personal data